preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Bing
 *******
-When selecting Bing (if available) you can search for any Bing image, or use the predefined search categories, if any is set up.
+For Bing to be available, the feature "Bing" must be active.
+When selecting Bing you can search for any Bing image, or use the predefined search categories, if any is set up.
 Bing search categories can be set up by an administrator in Omnia admin.

 .. image:: media-picker-bing-search-v7.png